 - 40 Additional learning required.
 Focus on remediation, revision and completion.
 Recommend credit recovery or summer school. - 30 Significant additional learning required.
 May require additional supports, interventions or changes to program.
 May need to repeat course. - Used for grades 11 & 12 only.
-Means a student has had no opportunity to demonstrate achievement of the overall expectations due to unique circumstances (student has joined course or has been ill). - Used for grades 9 & 10 only.
-Means a student has had no opportunity to demonstrate achievement of the overall expectations due to unique circumstances (student has joined course or has been ill). - 0 No evidence of learning.
+Means a student has had no opportunity to demonstrate achievement of the overall expectations due to unique circumstances (late entry in to a course or has been ill). - Used for grades 9 & 10 only.
+Means a student has had no opportunity to demonstrate achievement of the overall expectations due to unique circumstances (late entry in to a course or has been ill). - 0 No evidence of learning.
 A mark of 0 may only be given after consultation with a member of the administration team.